KLong75/KLong75/README.md

 <!-- ![Header](./github-header-image.png) -->
-## Full Stack Web Developer | Based in Austin, Texas
+## Full Stack Software Engineer | Based in Austin, Texas

 #### With a background in the performing arts and education, I bring the passion and creativity of an artist, along with the patient persistence, and skilled communication of a teacher, to my work as a software engineer.